 - Monitor and leverage trends in social media as appropriate and effective.

-- When considering a new platform, perform cost-benefit analyses to determine if it’s in the best interest of Florida Tech.
+- When considering a new platform, perform cost-benefit analysis to determine if it’s in the best interest of Florida Tech.

 Social Media: Offices, Departments and Groups

 Faculty, staff and students are encouraged and empowered to use available social media platforms to cultivate, engage and communicate with their audiences.
 If you are authorized by your supervisor to start a social media account to represent your office, department, event, initiative, sport, club, organization or program, then you have our support.
 It is not necessary to acquire permission or approval from Marketing and Communications to run a Florida Tech-related social media presence; however, compliance with the university's brand and graphic identity standards and social media policy is required.
 Read the Florida Tech social media policy prior to launching any page, profile, handle or account that represents a university department, office, or student club or organization.
 Request a Marketing consultation for guidance or assistance in setting up a social media presence.

 - Never alter a university identity mark for use on social media.